 - At least 3 upper division electives chosen from our on the comprehensive CogSci course list or approved via the CogSci elective petition form.

-1. Prerequisites to be taken before declaration (if you are a freshman admit who matriculated before Fall '18 or a transfer student who will matriculate before Spring '20 see the chart above for your prereq requirements).
+1. Prerequisites needed in order to declare (if you are a freshman admit who matriculated before Fall '18 or a transfer student who will matriculate before Spring '20 see the chart above for your prereq requirements).

 |Prerequisite Category||Course Options|

-2. Lower Division Requirements to be taken as soon as possible
+2. Lower Division Requirements to be taken as early as possible

 |Disciplinary Overview||Cognitive Science 1 OR Cognitive Science 1B OR Cognitive Science N1|